LincolnFirks/BLE-Patient-Tracker-App/BLE/README.md

 Replace the url with whichever port you are running the web application on.
 By default, Meteor runs on port 3000.
 See the Meteor app documentation (app-backend) to see how to change this.

-Run this once while the web app is running to initialize the database.
+Before any scanning is done, run the following command once while the web app is running to initialize the database.
 ```bash
 node initialize-database.js
 ```